jgeumlek/MoltenGamepad/documentation/README.md

 This files offers an explanation of the file permissions required by MoltenGamepad and some example udev rules to achieve them.

-# adding_driver.md
+# plugin.md

-This files offers a quick overview of what is needed to implement another driver for this project in C++.
+This file describes the MG plugin system and offers a quick overview of what is needed to implement another driver for this project in C++.
 Please check the `gendev` documentation first to see if it already offers the needed functionality through its generic drivers.